harshasridhar/Taxi_Fare_Prediction/README.md

 **Project Started**-7th september 2021.

-**Data set used for analysis**- Green and Yellow taxi data for 2017,2018,2019 years (will take 2015-2016 data if required).
+**Data set used for analysis**- Green and Yellow taxi data for 2017,2018,2019 year (will take 2015-2016year data if required).

 **Technology Stack**-
 ● Python 3x and Anaconda distribution (https://www.anaconda.com/products/individual)